Grinding coffee beans at home is not really a rocket science. Here’s how you can use whole bean coffee at home – the simple way.

 Grind it – store it – drink it

 As I mentioned, some suggest that you MUST grind coffee just before you use it and not a moment sooner.
 You don’t.
-Not everyone has time to grind coffee that often.

 Two or three days old, this coffee still have a much better taste than the store bought pre-ground coffee.
 Of course, if you want to grind your coffee for each cup individually, feel free to do so.